 - 45:52: Wrap-Up

 Diabetes is a disease that occurs when blood glucose (also called blood sugar), is too high.
 Blood glucose is your main source of energy and comes from the food you eat.
 Insulin, a hormone made by the pancreas, helps glucose from food get into your cells to be used for energy.
-When people are diabetic, or pre-diabetic, their body doesn’t make enough — or any — insulin, or doesn’t use insulin efficiently.
+When people are diabetic, or pre-diabetic, their bodies aren't making enough — or any — insulin, or aren't using insulin efficiently.
 Glucose then stays in your blood and doesn’t reach your cells.
 This is not good!

 There are two main types of diabetes: type 1 and type 2.
 Both types of diabetes are chronic diseases that affect the way your body regulates blood sugar (glucose).